ElizabethL04/AcneVue/README.md

 - Our team didn't have prior experience with back-end so we also faced some issues while implementing it.

 ## Our Accomplishments
-Using only a very limited set of data, we managed to build our first ML model capable of classifying 5 different types of skin conditions, _**achieivng an accuracy of more than 60%**_
+Using only a very limited set of data, we managed to build our first ML model capable of classifying 5 different types of skin conditions, _**achieving an accuracy of more than 60%**_

 ### Classifying Accuracy and Loss Graph
 <img style="center" src="analysis/accuracy_graph.png" alt="Accuracy Graph" width="600px"/>